 Employees commonly ask, "how long this is going to take?"
 Since employees may have very different circumstances and levels of severity with regard to substance use there is no “formula” or standard class for this process.
 It is the SAPs job to decide what is appropriate for each individual.
 However, after the first meeting, you should have a pretty good idea of how long your program is projected to last.
 Some individuals may only need brief educational intervention while others may need weeks or months of treatment.
 The DOT requires that SAPs require all employees in a SAP program to complete some substance abuse education at a minimum.
 There is no such things as "no recommendation" in a SAP evaluation.

 As you are engaged in fulfilling the recommendation given by the SAP you can contact the SAP with questions or let the SAP know when you have finished.
 The SAP will need verification that you successfully completed the recommendation.
 You will need to provide written proof of completion or expect the SAP to communicate with the individual or individuals who provided services to you.

 It’s All About Safety

 Getting Return-to-Work Paperwork

-The SAP will prepare three documents for your return to work process.
+The SAP will prepare three documents for your return-to-work process.
 First is documentation of the initial evaluation and recommendations.
 The second document is one indicating if you have been compliant with the recommendations and whether a safety-sensitive employer is allowed to return you to your normal duties after successful testing.
-The third document is your follow-up testing schedule which is prepared for the employer only, since it contains your follow-up testing requirements (from 12-60 months).
+The third document is your follow-up testing schedule which is prepared for the employer only, since it contains your follow-up testing requirements.